-When David Walter started his clockmaking company in 1980, he was already convinced that the making of new clocks matching or bettering the best ever made required creative emotion which arises from a combination of daring and authenticity.
+When David Walter started his clockmaking studio in 1980, he was already convinced that the making of new clocks had to be a process of matching or bettering the best ever made.

 Awards and Honors: